The Strip (film): Plot

 Stanley is a genuine talent, and immediately accepted by all.
 Although he and Jane go out together, she is clearly not interested in his plans to marry her and settle down.
 Desperate to make inroads, Stanley offers to introduce Jane to Sonny as someone who may be able to get her a screen test with a big Hollywood studio.
 The two immediately begin to date.
 Left in the lurch, Stanley grows increasingly jealous, stalking the couple day and night.
-To get rid of him, Sonny offers a Stanley a lucrative position in Phoenix - and a one-way ticket departing immediately.
+To get rid of him, Sonny offers Stanley a lucrative position in Phoenix - and a one-way ticket departing immediately.
 When Stanley spurns two of Sonny's goons, then barges into Sonny's office to threaten his life if he doesn't leave Jane alone, Sonny has him worked over.
 Dazed, he heads to Fluff's and quits, saying his life is at stake if he doesn't make the move.
-The next thing he knows he's being roused to be taken to the police station.
+The next thing he knows, he's being roused to be taken to the police station.

 Back in the present, he is accused of following through on his threat to kill Sonny.
 He also learns that Jane is hospitalized in serious condition, likewise suspected of Sonny's murder.
 Trying to protect her, Stanley makes a full confession.
 However, some key details do not fit, turning the chief detective's attention back to Jane.
-After a break he produces a signed confession revealing that she had gone to Sonny's place to confront him over Stanley's beating and his stall on advancing her movie career.
+After a break, he produces a signed confession revealing that she had gone to Sonny's place to confront him over Stanley's beating and his stall on advancing her movie career.
 In a struggle over his gun she was wounded, then accidentally shot him.
 The case is closed, and Stanley is free to go.
 He immediately seeks to see Jane, but is told she has died.

-Grievously hurting within, Stanley goes to Fluff's, where he is pointed toward his drums.
+Grievously hurting, Stanley goes to Fluff's, where he is pointed toward his drums.
 A musician in his soul, he picks up his sticks and expresses his pain through his playing.
-Everyone there understands, and welcomes him back.
+Everyone there understands and welcomes him back.